Help! Eyelash Glue in Eye! Here’s What to Do (And How to Avoid it Next Time)

 Note: If you’re about to get lash extensions or simply don’t trust yourself with your first application of falsies and you really want to avoid the pain of having eyelash glue in your eyes, a smart precaution is to go ahead and get yourself a good eyelash glue remover.

 That way, in the off chance that something goes awry and you get eyelash glue in your eyes, you can get rid of it straight away.

 What’s a Safe Eyelash Glue?

-Lash glues can be quite harsh – especially the super hardcore super strength ones – so it’s important to be aware of what constitutes an eye safe lash glue.
+Nothing makes you realize that lash glues can be quite harsh like falling prey to the eyelash glue in eye problem.
+It’s especially the super hardcore super strength ones that can be harsh on your precious peepers so it’s important to be aware of what constitutes an eye safe lash glue.